 8 free-range chicken thighs, skin removed but bone left in – see note above

-1 tablespoon olive or rapeseed (non gmo canola) oil
+1 tablespoon olive or rapeseed (non gmo canola in the US) oil

-1 and a half tablespoons plain (all purpose) flour
+1 and a half tablespoons plain (all purpose in the US) flour.
+You can use a gluten free flour if you need to.

 1 glass white wine or Marsala